michaelchimento/STbayes/README.md

 networks = extract_bisonr_edgeweights(bisonr_fit, draws=100)

 # this particular fit was modeling edgeweights centered at 0, but
-# edgeweights must be positive for STbayes.
+# edgeweights must be positive for STbayes, so rescale between 0 and 1 here
-networks$value = networks$value - min(networks$value) #networks can now be used in import_user_STb following normal workflow
+networks$value = scales::rescale(networks$value) #networks can now be used in import_user_STb following normal workflow

 #network has 10 individuals, create mock diffusion data
 diffusion_data <- data.frame(